-In addition to core LFS questionnaires, a number of LFS modules to collect data on other forms of work or on specific topics related to employment were developed.
+In addition to core LFS questionnaires, a number of LFS modules to collect data on other forms of work or on specific topics related to employment were developed as well.

 To view any of these questionnaires, first, check below the conventions used in the viewer.
-Then, use the buttons to select a questionnaire.
-Click on the + sign in front of questionnaire elements to see details.
+Then, use the buttons above to learn about the key LFS indicators and see the content of a specific questionnaire.

 - Regular text: Indicates text to be read by the interviewer

 - CAPS: INDICATES INTERVIEWER INSTRUCTIONS, AIDS, RESPONSE CATEGORIES OR FILTERS NOT TO BE READ OUT LOUD